diego-chacon16/customer-churn-predictor/README.md

 + Churn Cohort Analysis
 + Predictive Machine Learning

 ## Approaches

 + Load up the dataset and create a predictive model
 + Create any visualizations you find useful
 + Use model preferred

+## Churn Analysis

+#### Focus

++ Segment customer based on tenure, creating cohorts
++ This allows us to examine the differences between customer cohort segements

+#### Approach

++ Find out how many unique contract types are available
++ Create a visual displaying the distribution of the tenure column, which is the amount of months a customer was or has been a customer for